Vickyyn/git-lesson/README.md

 # First repo!

+## Subheading

-This is a test repo for the git lesson
+This is the first edit

 ```bash
 ls -la
 mkdir foo
 ```

-1. One
-2. Two
-3. Three

 - One
 - Two